Applicant’s Guide to the CanExport Program

 - Telephone, fax, data roaming and photocopying charges;

-- Expenses relating to lobbying, policy development and influence;
+- Expenses relating to lobbying, public relations, policy development and influence;

 - Shipping/mailing costs for material not directly related to a CanExport funded activity;